JonasAX/sound-of-planets/README.md

 This is under development.
 Not ready yet.

 This is a project in React.js to show sounds of planets.
+Based on a meme.

 ## Available Scripts